-- Freedom District Relief Sewer No. 2 (182) This project provides \$1.4M in FY 17 to replace the existing eight-inch sewer main with a sixteen-inch main in the vicinity of the Carroll Highlands and Harvest Farms developments to the Carroll Highlands Pump Station. - Freedom District Relief Sewer No. 10 (Sykesville Interceptor) (184) This project provides \$0.5M in planned funding to upgrade and repair the 12-inch sewer main that runs parallel to the railroad tracks and the South Branch Patapsco River. - Freedom WWTP Enhanced Nutrient Removal (185) Funding of \$2.0M is provided in FY 16 to replace the sludge press. - Gravity Sewer Main Houcksville Rd to Treatment Plant (186) Funding of \$1.7M is provided in FY 16 to install a ten-inch force main from an existing force main on Houcksville Road near MD 30 along MD 88 for approximately 2,600 feet, then southeast an additional 3,100 feet to the north side of the Hampstead Wastewater Treatment Plant. - Hampstead WWTP Enhanced Nutrient Removal (187) This project provides \$15.3M of funding in FY 16 for the required upgrade at the Hampstead Wastewater Treatment Plant.
+- Freedom District Relief Sewer No. 2 (176) This project provides \$1.4M in planned funding to replace the existing eight-inch sewer main with a sixteen-inch main in the vicinity of the Carroll Highlands and Harvest Farms developments to the Carroll Highlands Pump Station. - Freedom District Relief Sewer No. 10 (Sykesville Interceptor) (178) This project provides \$0.5M in planned funding for the upgrade and repair of the 12-inch sewer main that runs parallel to the railroad tracks and the South Branch Patapsco River. - Freedom WWTP Enhanced Nutrient Removal (179) Funding of \$2.0M is provided in FY 16 to replace the sludge press. - Gravity Sewer Main Houcksville Rd to Treatment Plant (180) Funding of \$1.7M is planned to install a ten-inch force main from an existing force main on Houcksville Road near MD 30 along MD 88 for approximately 2,600 feet, then southeast an additional 3,100 feet to the north side of the Hampstead Wastewater Treatment Plant. - Hampstead WWTP Enhanced Nutrient Removal (181) This project provides \$15.3M in funding for the required upgrade at the Hampstead Wastewater Treatment Plant.
 The Maryland Department of the Environment (MDE) is requiring this wastewater treatment facility to meet the Enhanced Nutrient Removal (ENR) effluent limits.